Legal Considerations When Buying Shares in a Business

 Commercial considerations

-There are several commercial decisions which will need to be explored with your solicitor.
+When buying shares in a business, there are several commercial decisions which will need to be explored with your commercial solicitor.
 Here are some key examples:

 • Percentage of shares.
 It may sound obvious but the percentage of shareholding you will take in the target business will have consequences for the amount of risk and rewards you sign up for.
 A minority shareholding may not yield the returns you anticipate, whereas a majority shareholding will bring more access to rights and a greater share of risk.